jarydo/jarydo.github.io/public/files/resonant.md

 Created a friend-nominated [dating algorithm](https://x.com/ansonyuu/status/1755307905383879133) for Valentine's Day.
 Used LLMs with obnoxiously long context windows.
-Helped 2 couples meet, still going strong!
+Helped 2 couples meet, got 10k+ impressions on Twitter, built in less than a week!